 - If you are downsizing, sell the excess furniture before moving to the rental.
 If you sell your furniture after you are bankrupt, you keep the money from the sale.

-If you would like to have a chat about your rental situation, give me a call on 1300 794 492 or email email@example.com.
+If you would like to have a chat about your rental situation, call on 1300 794 492 or email email@example.com.

-The only type of item from your home that you would have to put in the bucket would be something like antique furniture or a work of art.
+The only type of item from your home that you would have to put in the bucket would be something like antiques or works of art.
 The leather lounge from Harvey Norman is safe.

-If the car is owned by two people – say, husband and wife – and you both go bankrupt, you can have a car that is worth up to $15,800 auction value, or $7900 each.
+If the car is owned by two people – say, husband and wife – and you both go bankrupt, you can have a car that is worth up to your combined value, $18,200.

 - You may be able to remain living in your home, depending on your circumstances and/or support from family or friend